-If you do not want your personal information to be disclosed (for instance, you want to have your name excluded from commercial mailing lists) you should advise the Law Society Registry in writing.
+If you do not want your personal information to be disclosed (for instance, you want to have your name excluded from commercial mailing lists) you should manage your subscriptions via each of the Sites (as required), or advise the Law Society Registry in writing.
 We will accommodate your request provided that the disclosure is not required by law.

 Storage and security of personal information

 We take reasonable precautions to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.